To find out more about one of these topics, click on the heading.

 Should I just go ahead and join Super SA Select?

-Not necessarily . . . for some Triple S members the compounding effect of being in a tax-deferred scheme may outweigh any gains offered by the new LISC.
+Not necessarily.
+For some Triple S members the compounding effect of being in a tax-deferred scheme may outweigh any gains offered by the LISTO.
 In a tax deferred scheme such as Triple S, all of the money your employer contributes to your super is invested - tax is only deducted when you leave the scheme.
 And more money is invested which means more returns.

-On the other hand . . . some Triple S members may be better off joining Super SA Select and having their employer contributions directed into Super SA Select in order to receive the LISC payment.
+On the other hand, some Triple S members may be better off joining Super SA Select and having their employer contributions directed into Super SA Select in order to receive the LISTO payment.

 Our research suggests that Super SA Select may be the preferred option for members who remain in public sector employment for less than seven years.